Flexibility when you need it: Book With Confidence | Fresh look, same heart. Discover our rebrand.

 Our story started in Reykjavik in 2002 when founder Ásberg Jónsson and co-founder Pálmi Jónsson turned their passion for travel and exploration into Iceland's first privately-owned bicycle rental and tourist information.

-Since, it has evolved into an international company with over 100 employees and offering tours across the Nordic countries and Scotland.
+Since, it has evolved into an international company with over 100 employees and offering tours across Northern Europe, the UK & Ireland, as well as the Alps region and Italy.
 Today, it is owned by Travel Connect, house of travel brands.

-Our headquarters are located at Bíldshöfði 20, 110 Reykjavík, Iceland, but we also have local offices in Sweden and Scotland.
+Our headquarters are located at Suðurlandsbraut 34, 108 Reykjavík, Iceland, but we also have local offices in Sweden, Scotland, Germany and Italy.
 Nordicvisitor.com is a trading name of Nordic Visitor, which is a subsidiary of Travel Connect.

 We are a fully registered company in each country where we have offices and follow all industry regulations set forth by each government.
 We are also members of various travel associations.